abbeyseto/Email-Status-Microservice/README.md

 # Email Status Microservice

-This project implements a scenario where an email goes out via Mailgun (mailgun.com).
+This project implements a scenario where an email goes out via Mailgun.
 Once it’s out, Mailgun sends various events back (open, clicked, etc).

 When the email is sent out via Mailgun, these events is sent via webhooks, hitting an API Gateway and then that information is proxied to a Lambda.
 The Lambda does two things: save a copy of the raw webhook a database and publish a transformed version into AWS SNS.